 1. Employer obligations when inviting PPE visa holders

-• The activity falls squarely within the scope of permitted paid engagements
+- The activity falls squarely within the scope of permitted paid engagements under Appendix V

-• The visitor does not overstay or undertake additional work
+- The visitor does not overstay or undertake additional work outside the permitted scope

 Although PPE visitors are not sponsored workers, if the activity breaches the conditions of their visa, the host may be deemed complicit in illegal working.
-This could expose the organisation to penalties and reputational damage.
+This could lead to civil penalties and reputational harm.

 Organisations should keep detailed records of: